Last updated: August 2026

 What is the difference between DOCSIS 3.0 and DOCSIS 3.1?

 DOCSIS 3.1 is roughly ten times faster than DOCSIS 3.0, with lower latency and better efficiency.
-Many ISPs, including Xfinity, are actively retiring DOCSIS 3.0 modems from their networks, so 3.1 is the minimum standard for any new purchase.
+Major ISPs are actively retiring DOCSIS 3.0 hardware; Xfinity removed roughly 30 older DOCSIS 3.0 models from its approved list in April 2026 alone.
+For any new purchase, 3.1 is the minimum standard.

 Which DOCSIS 3.1 modem is best for Xfinity?

 The Arris SURFboard S34 is the best DOCSIS 3.1 modem for Xfinity in 2026 because it supports Next-Gen upload tiers.
 For standard Xfinity gigabit plans, the Arris S33 or Hitron CODA56 also work well.
-Browse all Xfinity compatible modems here.
+Confirm your pick on our Xfinity approved modem list before buying.

 Do I still need a router with a DOCSIS 3.1 modem?